allenliou12/Access-Control-GUI/README.md

 4. Push to the branch
 5. Create a Pull Request

+## Disclaimer

+This project is a portfolio piece demonstrating my automation and software development capabilities.
+Please note:

+- This is an educational project and should be used responsibly
+- The code is provided "as-is" without any warranties or guarantees
+- Users must ensure they have appropriate permissions and authorization before scanning or modifying any file systems
+- The developer is not responsible for any unintended modifications to file permissions or access controls
+- All sensitive information and company-specific implementations have been removed
+- This is a generic implementation with no proprietary business logic
+- The project should be used for learning and educational purposes only
+- Always obtain proper authorization before deploying in a production environment
+- Regular backups should be maintained before making any permission changes
+- Users should thoroughly test in a non-production environment first

 ## Security Considerations

 - The tool requires appropriate permissions to access directories
 - Be cautious when examining sensitive directory structures
 - No credentials or sensitive data are stored by the application

 ## Author